 The website of the Spanish Ministry of Health Social Services and Equality has a search service where you can find a public or private hospital.
 The search service is in Spanish and operates primarily on the basis of geographical area.

 The General Registry of Health Centres Services and Establishments (REGCESS) enables you to search for information about public and private healthcare providers in Spain and about their services.
 The registry includes hospitals, clinics and other treatment facilities, medical centres and, for example, optician and pharmacy services.
 You can set the search criteria in English or Spanish.
 The information on places of treatment is mainly in Spanish.

 Additional information about healthcare service providers is available on the website of the Spanish Ministry of Health, Social Services and Equality.
 All of the regions of Spain have their own websites concerning regional healthcare services.
-Some regions have listed service providers on their websites (see list of links at the end of the page) and information, for example, about waiting lists.
+Some Regions have listed service providers on their websites (see list of links at the end of the page) and information, for example, about waiting lists.

-The website of the Spanish Ministry of Health, Social Services and Equality has a list of patient associations in Spain that may be helpful if you are seeking treatment for a specific disorder.
+The website of the Spanish Ministry of Health, Social Services and Equality has a list of patient associations that may be helpful if you are seeking treatment for a specific disorder.

 Quality and safety of treatment

 The Regional Authorities supervise the quality and safety of healthcare services provided in their region.
 You can obtain additional information by contacting the authorities for the region in which your place of treatment is located.